vejmarie/OCP-OPF-Testing-and-Validation/README.md

 # Supported architectures

 Currently supported architectures are:
-  - AMD64 (64 bits x86)
+  - x86_64 (64 bits x86)
-  - ARM64 (Tested on Ampere Altra processors) needs a specific qemu version to build
+  - aarch64 (Tested on Ampere Altra processors) needs a specific qemu version to build

+aarch64 is not yet activated

 # Build instruction